 Probably the most controversial scene in the comic that may be animated involves a later story arc when Mark returns from a parallel universe trap initiated by former ally Robot.
 After being dumped by a pregnant Eve for going after Angstrom Levy on a “hunch”, Mark was pretty much alone.
 Then Viltrumite flies into the fray.

 Anissa, who is infuriated with the inferiority of the males on Earth she wishes to mate with for the Viltrumite grand plan, ends up being allured by Mark as of late.
 He obviously refuses her advances, since she is batshit insane, bloodthirsty, cruel and so forth.
 However, she isn’t going to take this lying down.
 She proceeds to beat the shit out of him and…

 I’m not going to post the rest of the story here because it can be very harrowing and trigger-inducing.
 Still, I’m pretty impressed that this story angle was handled with some level of class, seriousness, and had repercussions down the line that influenced the story right to the very end.

 Know any shocking Invincible moments you’re looking forward to seeing in the Amazon animated series, you sick puppy you?
+Want to know what’s in store for Invincible Season 2 and 3?
 Let us know!